 Wiping down surfaces right away is important.
-For example, if the kids have pizza, we don’t want my husband to come along and prepare food on that same surface.
+For example, if the kids have pizza, we don’t want to come along and prepare food on that same surface.

 Cross contamination is all about the little things.
 Like remembering to wash my hands after giving the kids cookies before I touch the milk jug.
 I have to be aware of things.
 Like avoiding double dipping into the butter or jam after spreading on bread, etc. At first it seems overwhelming, but after a while it is second nature.
 However, I will admit that we have written “Gluten oops!” a few times on things in the fridge due to a possible contamination.

 So good luck on this crazy journey!
 It feels like you are learning to cook all over again.
 Give it time…there is a definite learning curve to it!
 You will be a pro on How to go Gluten Free in no time!

 Be sure to check out my other articles:

 Easy White Queso Dip (and it’s gluten free!)